2022 Maurice Revello Tournament squads

-The 2022 Maurice Revello Tournament is an international association football tournament held in Bouches-du-Rhône, France.
-The twelve national teams involved in the tournament were required to register a squad of 23 players; only players in these squads are eligible to take part in the tournament.
+The 2022 Maurice Revello Tournament was an international association football tournament held in Bouches-du-Rhône, France.
+The twelve national teams involved in the tournament were required to register a squad of 23 players; only players in these squads were eligible to take part in the tournament.

 Players in boldface have been capped at full international level at some point in their career.